-Therefore, a Stage 2 AA is required for the Plan (see Section 4 of this report).
-An AA Screening Determination undertaken by the planning authority is provided at Figures 3.4 and 3.5.
+Therefore, a Stage 2 AA was determined as being required for the Draft Plan (see Section 4 of this report).
+An AA Screening Determination undertaken by the planning authority in advance of public display of the Draft Plan is provided at Figures 3.4 and 3.5.